Attorneys For People Injured In Illinois Golf Cart Accidents

 - Brain injuries.
 For the neck and head region, concussion and subdural hemorrhages were the most common injury.
 These are the most life-threatening and can lead to long-term disabilities related to traumatic brain injury.

 - Fatalities.
-Tragically, the little protection that golf carts offer in terms of protecting their occupants can expose occupants of the carts to extremely serious or even fatal injuries due to a direct collision or when they are thrown from the vehicle.
+Tragically, golf carts offer minimal protection for their occupants exposed situations that can cause extremely serious or even fatal injuries when involved in a crash or thrown from the vehicle.

-With thousands of accidents happening every year from golf carts, there are many people who are left injured and even lose their life due to their unsafe use.
-Since these accidents commonly occur on the premises of a business, there is often liability for the business owner.
+With thousands of accidents happening every year from golf carts, many people are injured and lose their life by unsafe use.
+Since these accidents commonly occur on a commercial property, the owner of the premises is often legally liable.
 If you or a family member has been injured in a golf or electric cart accident, you may be entitled to receive compensation for your injuries.
 This may include coverage of medical costs, wage loss and possibly pain and suffering.

 Our team at Rosenfeld Injury Lawyers is here to advise you on your rights to compensation for injuries related to a golf cart accident in Illinois and across the Midwest.
 We work on a contingency fee basis, which means we do not get paid unless you do.
 Call us today for a free consultation to discuss your options for compensation for your golf cart injury.